microsoft/windows-ai-studio-templates/model_lab_configs/docs/topics/QuickStart.md

 - If the workflow configuration meet your needs, click `Run` to begin the job.
 - A default job name will be generated using the workflow name and timestamp (e.g., `bert_qdq_2025-05-06_20-45-00`) for easy tracking.
 - During the job running, you can `Cancel` the job by clicking on the status indicator or the three-dot menu under `Actions` in History board and select `Stop Running`.
+-  **Hugging Face Compliance Alerts**: During the quantization, we need the calibration datasets.
+You may be prompted to accept license terms before proceeding.
+If you missed the notification, the running process will be paused, waiting for your input.
+Please make sure notifications are enabled and that you accept the required licenses.

 #### Notice:
 - **Model conversion and quantization**: you can run workflow on any device expect for LLM models.
 The `Quantization` configuration is optimized for NPU only.
 It's recommaneded to uncheck this step if target system is not NPU.